sfroee/hdlf-perf/README.md

 2. **Running on a schedule**: Use the CronJob definition and adjust the schedule as needed (default is daily at midnight).

-3. **Saving results with timestamps**: For scheduled runs, the CronJob template automatically adds timestamps to result filenames.
+3. **Saving results with timestamps**: For scheduled runs, the CronJob template automatically adds timestamps to result filenames. - wasn't tested!!!

 4. **Running outside Kubernetes**: You can run the script directly with:
    ```bash
    python hdlf_api_perf_test.py --config /path/to/config.json
    ```

+5. **Running in debug mode or using the debug job** This will print much more information, useful if requests will fail.

 ## Troubleshooting